anqafalak/japkatsuyou/README.md

 Documentation
 -------------

-The documentation uptodate can be founded on the [FAQ file](https://github.com/DzCoding/JapKatsuyou/blob/master/FAQ.rst) pages
+The documentation uptodate can be founded on the [FAQ file](https://github.com/DzCoding/JapKatsuyou/blob/master/FAQ.rst) .

 ------------
 Installation